Coming soon to a stage near you...

 When I Grow Up? ℗ & © Copyright Marc Harris 2020 & 2023

-October 2023 - My monologue ‘My Home Is My Castle’, was brilliantly performed by Toni Brooks as our joint entry into the World Monologue Games, which reached the UK Regional Final.
-(This is a 10 minutes version of a 16 minutes monologue).
+October 2023 - My monologue ‘My Home Is My Castle’, was brilliantly performed by Toni Brooks as our joint entry into the World Monologue Games, which reached the Regional Finals.
+(This is a 10 minutes version of the 15 minutes monologue).

 Mary lives in a small one bedroom flat in a council block and is the last person living there, due to the council regenerating the estate.
 As she is not happy with the alternative accommodation being offered to her, she decides to make a stand but will her stubbornness get the better of her, or could it pay off?